williamtankw/sharding-workshop/README.md

 ```
 sh.status()
 ```
 2. Under `collections` section, you could see the shard key used, the number of chunks in each shard, the range of the min and max of each chunk for the sharded collection.
-Please see the following pic as an example:
+Please see the following screenshot as an example:

 ![pic](pics/sh-status-1.png)